diypool/diy/docs/SetupACardanoStakePool.md

 PersistentKeepalive = 21
 ```

-Next ddit `~/.ssh/config` and add the following lines so you can easily log in to block producer and
+Next edit `~/.ssh/config` and add the following lines so you can easily log in to block producer and
 relay nodes from your local machine

 ```config